Nuclear power in China: CNP / ACP series

 The CNP Generation II nuclear reactors (and Generation III successor ACP) were a series of nuclear reactors developed by China National Nuclear Corporation (CNNC), and are predecessors of the more current Hualong One design.

 The CNP series of Generation II reactors started with the CNP-300 pressurized water reactor, which was the first reactor design developed domestically in China.
 The first unit began operation at Qinshan Nuclear Power Plant in 1991.

 A larger version of the reactor, the CNP-600 was developed based on both the CNP-300 and the M310 reactor design used in Daya Bay Nuclear Power Plant.
 It was installed at Changjiang Nuclear Power Plant, with two units operational from 2015 and 2016, respectively.
 A Generation III ACP-600 successor was also developed, but none were built.

 A three-loop, 1000-MW version of the CNP reactor, the CNP-1000, was under development since the 1990s with the help of vendors Westinghouse and Framatome (now AREVA).
-4 units of the CNP-1000 were later built at Fuqing NPP.
+4 units of the CNP-1000 were later built at Fuqing Nuclear Power Plant.
 Further work on the CNP-1000 was stopped in favour of the ACP-1000.

 In 2013, China announced that it had independently developed the Generation III ACP-1000, with Chinese authorities claiming full intellectual property rights over the design.
 As a result of the success of the Hualong One project, no ACP-1000 reactors have been built to date.
 CNNC had originally planned to use the ACP-1000 in Fuqing reactors 5 and 6 but switched over to the Hualong One.